For first time buyers, getting the right first acoustic guitar comes with memories that will last a lifetime.

 Does the guitar feel solid and firm in your hands or does it feel flimsy to the touch?
 Are the joints put together well?
 You will also need to check the guitar neck by running your hands around it to see if the frets are sticking out.

 When you walk into a guitar shop, and you lack the skills to play a tune, you can always ask the sales person to play it for you.
 This way you can judge for yourself how the guitar sounds.
-While you may not yet have the experience to select the best guitar based on how it sounds, your ears will still guide you in choosing one that sounds good for you.
+While you may not yet have the experience to select the perfect guitar based on how it sounds, your ears will still guide you in choosing one that sounds good for you.

 But what if you are buying the guitar online?
-The best thing to do is to purchase from a seller who offers a good return policy.
+The perfect thing to do is to purchase from a seller who offers a good return policy.
 In this way, in case the guitar gets to you but you notice something is not quite right, you can return it.

 As soon as you buy a guitar, you want to ensure that it is set up correctly before you try it out.
 Most guitar shops will gladly do this for you at no additional cost.
 If you are buying online however, you can get someone who is more experienced to set the guitar right for you.